Visit the Perfume Capital

 with horse riding and tennis, or even go-karting, all available at nearby Châteauneuf de Grasse.

-This massive marine park just outside of Antibes has over 4000 animals, including a tropical reef aquarium, a shark tunnel, polar bears and penguins, and shows of sea lions, orcas and dolphins.
+Espace Marineland is a massive marine park just outside of Antibes which has over 4000 animals, including a tropical reef aquarium, a shark tunnel, polar bears and penguins, and shows of sea lions, orcas and dolphins.
 On the same site, there is also the Aquasplash water park, the ‘Far West’ theme park and Adventure Golf.
 Plus plenty of play areas, picnic spots and restaurants.

 Les Gorges du Loup